 Dropbox at U-M is a cloud file storage option that provides automatic backup and is readily accessible from any device.
-U-M Dropbox is available with 5 TB of storage for individual accounts for all active faculty, staff, students, emeritus, and Type-1 sponsored affiliates at the Ann Arbor, Dearborn, Flint, and Michigan Medicine campuses.
+U-M Dropbox is available with 5 TB of storage for individual accounts and no storage limit for Team Folders for all active faculty, staff, students, emeritus, and Type-1 sponsored affiliates at the Ann Arbor, Dearborn, Flint, and Michigan Medicine campuses.

 Dropbox at U-M includes:

 - All of the core features (e.g., storage, anytime/anywhere access to files, secure sharing, and more).

 - Advanced data protection (e.g., version history and file recovery, advanced sharing permissions, password protection, granular permissions, and more).

 - Advanced collaboration and productivity tools (e.g., Dropbox Paper, file locking, commenting, Dropbox badge, and more).